Laparoscopic TEP Hernia Repair: GoPro External & Internal Views | Dr. Todd Harris

 She had a laparoscopic hernia repair previously, but the mesh wasn’t placed low enough to cover the entire hernia defect, or the hole in the muscle.
 She presented to us for a second opinion and further treatment.
 Her small intestine was stuck in the hole at the beginning of the surgery and had to be pulled out prior to repairing the defect.
 A ‘tension free’ repair (see below) was performed.

-Tension Free Repair
+Tension Vs. Tension-Free Hernia Repair

-Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles.
-When using a mesh, the muscles themselves are not sewn together (see below).
+In many patients, whether due to the size of the hernia or the patient, it’s not advisable for a surgeon to simply pull the muscles back together.
+In those cases, most hernia specialists today utilize a mesh to help strengthen the muscles and the hernia repair.
+When using a mesh, the muscles themselves are often not sewn together limiting the tension on the tissues providing a ‘tension free’ repair.
 Instead, a mesh is placed over or under the hole in the muscle to prevent anything from pushing through the abdominal wall.